Structure-Guided Image Completion with Image-level and Object-level Semantic Discriminators: Experiments

 \subsection{Implementation Details}

 \textbf{Datasets and evluation.} \quad We collect two large-scale object-centric datasets named Places2-person and Places2-object from the Places2 dataset~\cite{zhou2017places} for evaluating various object inpainting tasks in various settings.
-Specifically, Places2-person and Places2-object are subsets of Places2 dataset that contain at least one person or general object instances, respectively.
-We leverage pretrained PanopticFCN model~\cite{panopticFCN} to generate panoptic or instance segmentation annotations for both datasets and apply the random stroke mask~\cite{comodgan} and object-shaped masks~\cite{profill} for model evaluation.
-We report the numerical metrics on test sets using the mask scheme of CoModGAN \cite{comodgan} and the object masks of~\cite{profill} and report \emph{Frchet Inception Distance} (FID)~\cite{fid} and the \emph{Paired/Unpaired Inception Discriminative Score} (P-IDS/U-IDS)~\cite{comodgan} for evaluation.
+Specifically, Places2-person and Places2-object are subsets of the Places2 dataset that contain at least one person or general object instances, respectively.
+Additionally, our model was trained and evaluated using the COCO-Stuff dataset~\cite{coco}, which comprises real-world images featuring numerous object instances and semantic annotations.
+We leverage pre-trained PanopticFCN model~\cite{panopticFCN} to generate instance and semantic segmentation annotations for all the datasets and apply the random stroke mask~\cite{comodgan} and object-shaped masks~\cite{profill} for model evaluation.
+It should be noted that although the COCO-Stuff dataset includes accurate instance segmentation ground truth, we opted to use the PanopticFCN for generating annotations to bolster the generalization ability of our model in real-world image editing applications.
+Furthermore, the edge-guided inpainting task is evaluated in two settings.
+In the first setting, the edge map is extracted by computing the boundary for the instance segmentation mask.
+In the second setting, the edge map is extracted by applying a pre-trained edge detection model~\cite{bdcn} followed by a canny edge detection step.
+The resulting two edge formats are denoted by \textit{instance edge} and \textit{Canny edge}, respectively.